ligenchang/p5_CarND-Vehicle-Detection/README.md

 ---
 I decided to use Hog Sub-sampling Window Search to find all patches in the image and do predicition because only has to extract hog features once and then can be sub-sampled to get all of its overlaying windows.

-Here is sample on how to do sub sampling search based on the sampling rate and search with steps defined in the code, here i used the steps as 2 with sampling rate 64 and i shows how it moves step by step.
+Here is sample on how to do sub sampling search based on the sampling rate and search with steps defined in the code, here i used the steps as 2 with sampling rate 64 and here i shows how it moves step by step.

 ![alt text][image3]

 ![alt text][image4]

-Here I show how it looks like with scaling with 2 and the sampling rate is 128:
+Here I show how it looks like with scaling with 2 and the sampling rate is 64:

 ![alt text][image5]

+This image is for sampling rate with 128:

 ![alt text][image6]